ibcn-cloudlet/dianne/tools/README.md

-#Neural Network configurations
+#Neural Network models

-Put your neural network configurations a subfolder here named `nn`
+Put your neural network models in a subfolder named `models`

 Each network has its own folder with in it:
 - modules.txt : JSON description of the modules
 - layout.txt : the layout of the modules to show them in the Dianne UI
 - XXX : binary files containing the weights of the module with XXX the module UUID

-You can download some examples at http://aiolos.intec.ugent.be/dianne/nn/
+You can download some examples at http://dianne.intec.ugent.be/dianne/models/

 #Datasets

-Put your datasets in a subfolder here named `datasets`
+Put your datasets in a subfolder named `datasets`

-You can download some datasets at http://aiolos.intec.ugent.be/dianne/datasets/
+You can download some datasets at http://dianne.intec.ugent.be/dianne/datasets/

 Supported datasets: